iPaulPro/focalize-extension/README.md

 2. Run `npm build`

-The `/dist` folder is the unpacked extension running on Polygon Mumbai testnet.
+The `/dist` folder is the unpacked extension.

 ## Credits